 The Trustee also periodically reviews the platform provider's and investment managers' approaches to sustainable investing and expects the investment managers to be proactive in handling these risks.

-The Trustee expects to undertake a market review of the investment platform in 2024 and the overall governance and approach to sustainable investment will form part of the review process.
+In the previous Implementation Statement the Trustee reported that it expected to undertake a market review of the investment platform in 2024 in which the overall governance and approach to sustainable investment would have formed part of the review process.
+However, this was superseded by the Founder's decision to terminate and wind-up the Scheme.